How To Turn An Owner-Run Business Into A Management-Run Business

 To do this, we recommend creating an employee skills matrix

-By identifying the owner’s daily tasks, you can begin to see what responsibilities should be dedicated to different positions of a management team.
+By identifying the owner’s daily tasks, you can begin to see what responsibilities should be dedicated to different management team positions.
 When they spend an hour of their day handling payroll, that should be delegated to the Financial department.
-If they’re spending hours a day trying to procure new vehicles, that could be handled by the Operations department.
+If they spend hours a day trying to procure new vehicles, that could be handled by the Operations department.

-To create an effective succession plan, you should begin by working to alleviate some of the responsibilities from the outbound owner.
-Let’s say you want to get the owner down to halftime within four months, that means you have to get rid of at least half of their responsibilities.
-Determine who should take over those specific responsibilities and what that person will need to be successful at the new role.
+To create an effective succession plan, you should begin by working to alleviate some of the responsibilities of the outbound owner.
+Let’s say you want to get the owner down to halftime within four months.
+That means you must eliminate at least half of their responsibilities.
+Determine who should take over those specific responsibilities and what that person will need to be successful in the new role.

 “Then you just create a roadmap, and you involve the people who are going to take over those roles and those decisions,” explains Hayden.